Data-Driven Certification of Neural Networks with Random Input Noise: Problem Statement

 \subsubsection{Deterministic Robustness Level}

 The \emph{deterministic robustness level} of the network is defined as

-If the deterministic robustness level is nonnegative, then $\mathcal{Y}\subseteq \mathcal{S}$, which implies that the random output $Y=f(X)$ is safe with probability one.
-This notion of robustness coincides with that used when considering adversarial inputs \cite{wong2017provable,raghunathan2018semidefinite,anderson2020tightened}.
+If $r^*\ge 0$, then $\mathcal{Y}\subseteq \mathcal{S}$, implying that the random output $Y=f(X)$ is safe with probability one.
+This notion of robustness coincides with that used when considering adversarial inputs \cite{wong2018provable,raghunathan2018semidefinite,anderson2020tightened}, but the resulting worst-case safety level is often much lower than the safety levels of random outputs in practice \cite{webb2019statistical}.
+Consequently, using $r^*$ to assess robustness may falsely indicate that the network is sensitive to the input noise.